syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 The [GridPickerColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn.html) inherits all the properties of the `SfDataGrid.GridColumn`.
 It displays a list of items in the form of a picker as the content of a column.
 To enable or disable editing for the particular column, set the GridColumn.AllowEditing property to true or false.
 In the editing mode it displays a customized `Picker` element which is derived from the [Xamarin.Forms.Picker](https://developer.xamarin.com/api/type/Xamarin.Forms.Picker/).
 The data source to `Picker` can be set by using the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) property.
 The picker column can be populated with data by the following ways:

  * Collection of primitive types
- * Collection of user defined types (Custom objects)
+ * Collection of user-defined types (Custom objects)

 ![](SfDataGrid_images/Editing_PickerColumn_Forms.png)